learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 ## Conclusion

 * HTML is a markup language used to display content in a browser.
-When we change the appearance of a web page, what we are really changing is the Document Object Model, which directly determines the appearance displayed in the browser.
+When we change the appearance of a web page, with JavaScript or the Developer console, we are really changing is the Document Object Model, which directly determines the appearance displayed in the browser.
 * We can view and manipulate the Document Object Model by opening our developer tools, but when we do so the HTML is not changed.
 * We can also view our Document Object Model by opening the console and typing in the word `document`.
-* We can select a specific piece of the DOM by using JavaScript, such as `document.querySelector('header')`, and we can also use JavaScript to alter our DOM with `document.querySelector('header').remove()`
+* We can select a specific piece of the DOM by using JavaScript, such as `document.querySelector('header')`, and we can also use JavaScript to alter our DOM with `document.querySelector('header').remove()`.
+We will cover more DOM manipulation methods in later lessons.
 * **To get your header back, just hit refresh**

 [chrome]: https://www.google.com/chrome/browser/desktop/index.html